 The fact is that accountants are frequently faced with serious ethical questions.
 One of my accounting clients was recently asked by their client to understate the company’s stockholding on its balance sheet by a significant amount in order to reduce its profit and therefore its tax liability.
 Another was asked to reverse their decision to have qualified accounts.
 Several times, I’ve had situations where accounting professionals were asked to massage the figures to allow the company to secure better credit terms from suppliers.

-Ethical behaviour is embedded in an organisation when people are developed in accordance with their own values
+Ethics and Ethical behaviour is embedded in an organisation when people are developed in accordance with their own values

 If you work for a firm that has listed integrity, honesty and professionalism as its values, do you refer back to these before you make your decision?
 For many, the truth is that you don’t.
 You use your own judgement.
 And that is the fundamental misunderstanding that lies at the heart of the discussion around corporate values.